-- Notice and Commission Jurisdiction.
-Notice of the evidentiary hearing in this Cause was given and published by the Commission as required by law.
-NIPSCO is a public utility within the meaning of that term as used in Ind.
-Code § 8-1-2-1 and is subject to the jurisdiction of the Commission in the manner and to the extent provided by the Public Service Commission Act, as amended, and other pertinent laws of the State of Indiana.
-NIPSCO is also an "eligible business" as that term is defined in Ind.
+- 1. Notice and Commission Jurisdiction.
+Due, legal, and timely notice of the public field hearing and evidentiary hearing in this Cause was given and published as required by law.
+NIPSCO is a "public utility" as defined in Ind.
+Code § 8-1-2-1(a) and Ind.
+Code § 8-1-8.5-1, an "energy utility" as defined in Ind.
+Code § 8-1-8.4-3, and an "eligible business" as defined in Ind.
 Code § 8-1-8.8-6.
-NIPSCO is also an "energy utility" within the meaning of Ind.
-Code § 8-1-2.5-2 and provides "retail energy service" as that term is defined by Ind.
-Code § 8-1-2.5-3.
-NIPSCO also is subject to the jurisdiction of the Federal Energy Regulatory Commission ("FERC").
-Therefore, the Commission has jurisdiction over NIPSCO and the subject matter of this proceeding. - 2.
+Pursuant to Ind.
+Code chs.
+8-1-8.4 and 8-1-8.5, Petitioner may seek Commission approval of the CPCN requested in this Cause.
+Under applicable law, the Commission has jurisdiction over Petitioner and the relief sought by Petitioner in this Cause. - 2.
 Petitioner's Characteristics.
-NIPSCO is a limited liability company organized and existing under the laws of the State of Indiana with its principal office and place of business at 801 East 86th Avenue, Merrillville, Indiana.
-NIPSCO is authorized by the Commission to provide electric utility service to the public in all or part of Benton, Carroll, DeKalb, Elkhart, Fulton, Jasper, Kosciusko, LaGrange, Lake, LaPorte, Marshall, Newton, Noble, Porter, Pulaski, Saint Joseph, Starke, Steuben, Warren and White Counties in northern Indiana.
-NIPSCO owns, operates, manages and controls electric generating, transmission and distribution plant and equipment and related facilities, which are used and useful in the production, transmission, distribution and furnishing of electric energy, heat, light and power to the public.
-Pursuant to the Commission's Order dated September 24, 2003, in Cause No. 42349, NIPSCO has transferred functional control of its transmission facilities to the Midcontinent Independent System Operator, Inc. ("MISO"), a regional transmission organization operated under the authority of FERC, which administers the use of NIPSCO's transmission system and the economic dispatching of NIPSCO's generating units pursuant to MISO's FERC approved tariff provisions.
-NIPSCO also engages in power purchase transactions through MISO as necessary to meet the demands of its customers.
-Pet.
-Ex.
-1, Attachment 1-A, at 3-5. - 3.
+NIPSCO is a public utility with its principal office and place of business at 801 East 86th Avenue, Merrillville, Indiana.
+NIPSCO provides electric utility service to the public in all or part of Benton, Carroll, DeKalb, Elkhart, Fulton, Jasper, Kosciusko, LaGrange, Lake, LaPorte, Marshall, Newton, Noble, Porter, Pulaski, Saint Joseph, Starke, Steuben, Warren and White Counties in northern Indiana.

+NIPSCO owns, operates, manages, and controls electric generating, transmission and distribution plant and equipment and related facilities, which are used and useful in the production, transmission, distribution and furnishing of electric energy, heat, light and power to the public.

+3 Petitioner originally prefiled the Verified Rebuttal Testimony of Robert C. Sears.
+NIPSCO filed a Notice of Substitution of Witness on May 29, 2024.

 Relief Requested.
-In this Cause, NIPSCO has petitioned the Commission for (1) issuance of a CPCN pursuant to Ind.
+In this Cause, NIPSCO requests the Commission (1) issue a CPCN pursuant to Ind.
 Code ch.
-8-1-8.5 to construct the CT Project; (2) approval of the

-CT Project as a clean energy project and authorization for financial incentives, including timely cost recovery through construction work in progress ("CWIP") ratemaking under Ind.
+8-1-8.5 to construct the CT Project; (2) approve the CT Project as a clean energy project and authorize financial incentives, including timely cost recovery through construction work in progress ("CWIP") ratemaking under Ind.
 Code Ch.
-8-1-8.8; (3) authority to recover costs incurred in connection with the CT Project; (4) approval of the best estimate of costs of construction associated with the CT Project; (5) authority to implement a Generation Cost Tracker ("GCT") Mechanism; (6) approval of changes to NIPSCO's Electric Service Tariff relating to the proposed GCT Mechanism; (7) approval of specific ratemaking and accounting treatment for the CT Project; and (8) ongoing review of the CT Project, all pursuant to Ind.
+8-1-8.8; (3) authorize recovery of costs incurred in connection with the CT Project; (4) approve the best estimate of costs of construction associated with the CT Project; (5) authorize implementation of a Generation Cost Tracker ("GCT") Mechanism; (6) approve changes to NIPSCO's Electric Service Tariff relating to the proposed GCT Mechanism; (7) approve specific ratemaking and accounting treatment for the CT Project; and (8) approve ongoing review of the CT Project, all pursuant to Ind.
 Code ch.
 8-1-8.5 and 8-1-8.8, and Ind.
 Code §§ 8-1-2-0.6 and 8-1-2-23.